kyamagu/mexopencv/README.markdown

     addpath('test');
     UnitTest;

-Developing a new mex function
+Developing a new MEX function
 =============================

-All you need to do is to add your mex source file in `src/+cv/`.
-If you want to add a mex function called myfunc, create `src/+cv/myfunc.cpp`.
+All you need to do is to add your MEX source file in `src/+cv/`.
+If you want to add a MEX function called `myfunc`, create `src/+cv/myfunc.cpp`.
-The minimum contents of the myfunc.cpp would look like this:
+The minimum contents of the `myfunc.cpp` would look like this:

     #include "mexopencv.hpp"
     void mexFunction(int nlhs, mxArray *plhs[],
                      int nrhs, const mxArray *prhs[])
     {
         // Check arguments
         if (nlhs!=1 || nrhs!=1)
             mexErrMsgIdAndTxt("myfunc:invalidArgs", "Wrong number of arguments");